saliccio/unity-screen-division/README.md

 You can create a GameObject and attach the MultipleCameraFollow script to it.

+You can also look at the demo scene.

 ## Properties
 Camera Prefab - The camera prefab that will be instantiated.